עברית | English |

 Psychologist Dr Shamar Artzi Working With School Directors

-Internationally known psychologist Dr. Shamar Artzi giving professional advice to the directors of Agudat Chabad as to how best handle the current situation.
+Internationally known psychologist Dr. Shamar Artzi giving professional advice to the directors of Chai Ashkelon as to how best handle the current situation.
 Distraught parents arrive at the schools after every rocket attack to take their children back to their homes.
 The children cry hysterically after every rocket attack.
 The schools’ psychological staff has been busy instructing the teachers how to calm the children and encourage the parents during these difficult times

 Games & Activities During Recess

 In accordance with Home Front Command’s instructions, students are forbidden from going outside during recess and must stay in protected areas.
 At the boys school this is relative as the roof is of tin, so the boys must stay in their classrooms the entire day.
-Agudat Chabad has started distributing games and other activities to the children to help keep take their minds off of the hardships
+Chai has started distributing games and other activities to the children to help keep take their minds off of the hardships

 Girls School Students Move to Safest Classrooms